WM-SEMERU/SecureReqNet/README.md

 - [ ] Implementing a Transformer Architecture to predict security criticality on issues (or requirements)
 - [ ] Recovering security related relationships among software artifacts by employing traceability theory

 *SecureReqNet* consists of a two-phase deep learning architecture that operates *(for now)* purely on the natural language descriptions of issues.
 The first phase of our approach learns high dimensional sentence embeddings from hundreds of thousands of descriptions extracted from software vulnerabilities listed in the CVE database and issue descriptions extracted from open source projects using an unsupervised learning process.
 The second phase then utilizes this semantic ontology of embeddings to train a deep convolutional neural network capable of predicting whether a given issue contains security-related information.

 <object data="https://github.com/danaderp/SecureReqNet/blob/master/data/plots/architecture.pdf" type="application/pdf" width="100%">
 </object>

 ![α-SecureReqNet](https://github.com/danaderp/SecureReqNet/blob/master/data/plots/architecture-1.png)

 *SecureReqNet* has four versions that vary in terms of the size of the tensors and the parameters of the convolutional layers.

 1. **SecureReqNet (shallow)** was based on the best architecture achived by Han, et al. Such architecture implemented one convolution layer with 3 kernes of different sizes.
 The authors set up the size of each kernel as 1-gram, 3-gram, and 5-gram to reduce an input matrix.
 This matrix was built by means of an unsupervised word2vec where the rows represents the words in a given document (or issue) and the columns the size of the embedding.
 Details of how we trained our word2vec can be found in the notebook [*03_Clustering*](https://github.com/danaderp/SecureReqNet/blob/master/nbs/03_Clustering.ipynb).  **SecureReqNet (shallow)** has a max pooling layer followed by a flatten function.
 The final tensor is a merged vector from the 3 initial kernels.
 Unlike Han, et al.' SVM multi-class output layer, we utilized a binary classification throughout a softmax layer.

+Building instructions
+Run the following command if you get a module error from securereqnet saying it can't be found `pip install -e .`

+`pip install securereqnet`
+#deployment team will update this

 ```python
 # 1st Convolutional Layer (1-gram)